-Many anti-spam techniques have been proposed and deployed to counter email spam from different perspectives.
-Based on the placement of anti-spam mechanisms, these techniques can be divided into two categories: recipient-oriented and sender-oriented.
-In terms of fighting spam at the source, HoneySpam [13] might be the closest work to ours.
-In the following, we briefly describe recipient-oriented and sender-oriented techniques, respectively, and then compare our work with HoneySpam.
+Many anti-spam techniques have been proposed and deployed to counter e-mail spam from different perspectives.
+Based on the placement of anti-spam mechanisms, these techniques can be divided into two categories: recipientbased and sender-based.
+In terms of fighting spam at the source, HoneySpam [Andreolini et al. 2005] might be the closest work to ours.
+In the following, we first briefly describe recipient-based and sender-based techniques, respectively, and then compare our work with HoneySpam.

-3.1 Recipient-oriented Techniques
+3.1 Recipient-Based Techniques

-This class of techniques either (1) block/delay email spam from reaching the recipient's mailbox or (2) remove/mark spam in the recipient's mailbox.
-Due to the flourish of techniques in this category, we further divide them into content-based and non-content-based sub-categories.
+This class of techniques either (1) block/delay e-mail spam from reaching the recipient's mailbox or (2) remove/mark e-mail spam in the recipient's mailbox.
+Based on the classification of responses to spam given by Twining et al. [2004], we further divide the receiver-based anti-spam techniques into pre-acceptance and post-acceptance subcategories.
+The pre-acceptance techniques mainly focus on blocking or delaying spam before the recipient's MTA accepts them in its mailbox, while post-acceptance attempts to weed spam out of received messages.